-My favorite one is the 3.3-liter twin-turbo V6 Lambda II, which produces 365 hp @ 6,000 rpm and offers 510 Nm of torque from 1,300–4,500 rpm.
+My favorite one is, of course, the 3.3-litre twin-turbo V6 Lambda II, which produces 365 bhp (272 kW) at 6,000 rpm and offers 510 Nm (376 lb-ft) of torque from 1,300–4,500 rpm.
 With more power on tap than the Audi S5 Sportback, BMW 440i Gran Coupe, and Infiniti Q50, the Stinger is positioned to be a worthy challenger to the competition, says Kia.

-The Stinger GT accelerates to 60 mph in 4.7 seconds, claimed to be quicker than the V6 Porsche Panamera.
-Top speed is limited to 167 mph (269 km/h).
+The Stinger GT accelerates to 60 mph (96.5 km/h) in 4.7 seconds, claimed to be quicker than the V6 Porsche Panamera.
+The top speed is limited to 167 mph (269 km/h).

-Europeans get a 197 hp 2.2-litre CRDi diesel option.
+Europeans get a 197 bhp 2.2-litre CRDi diesel option.

-As for the transmission, Kia says the 8-speed automatic has been designed in-house, and features Kia’s first use of a Centrifugal Pendulum Absorber (CPA) torque converter to help reduce torsional vibrations.
+As for the transmission, Kia says that the 8-speed automatic has been designed in-house, and features Kia’s first use of a Centrifugal Pendulum Absorber (CPA) torque converter to help reduce torsional vibrations.

-The base Stinger rides on a passive suspension tuned to offer a balance of handling and ride comfort, while the GT is equipped with Kia’s first continuously damping electronically controlled suspension system, called Dynamic Stability Damping Control.
+The base Stinger rides on a passive suspension tuned to offer a balance of handling and ride comfort, while the GT is equipped with Kia’s first continuously damping electronically controlled suspension system called Dynamic Stability Damping Control.

-Up to 50 percent of torque can be distributed to the front wheels and in Sport mode, up to 80 percent of the power can be routed to the rear wheels.
-RWD GT models get multi-plate limited slip differential to help evenly distribute power through the rear wheels and enhance directional stability.
+Up to 50% of torque can be distributed to the front wheels and in Sport mode, up to 80% of the power can be routed to the rear wheels.
+RWD GT models get multi-plate limited-slip differential to help evenly distribute power through the rear wheels and enhance directional stability.